Leeds United F.C.: 1961–1974: Don Revie era

-With Leeds failing to land a trophy, they nearly doubled their record transfer in 1967–68, buying Sheffield United centre-forward Mick Jones for £100,000.
-The season saw Leeds win their first major trophy, the League Cup, with Terry Cooper scoring the only goal of a 1–0 victory against Arsenal in the final.
-Leeds finished fourth in the First Division and were beaten in the FA Cup semi-finals by Everton.
-They also reached a second successive Inter-Cities Fairs Cup final and this time won the trophy, beating Hungarian club Ferencváros over two legs; Leeds won the first leg 1–0, and a month later defended their lead with a 0–0 draw in Budapest.

-Having found success in both domestic and European cup competitions, manager Revie chose to focus on the league for the 1968–69 season.
-Leeds secured the title in April 1969 with a 0–0 draw with challengers Liverpool at Anfield, whose supporters congratulated Leeds.
+Leeds United nearly doubled their record transfer in 1967–68, buying Sheffield United centre-forward Mick Jones for £100,000.
+Leeds won their first major trophy, the League Cup, with Terry Cooper's goal securing the win against Arsenal in the final.
+Leeds finished fourth in the league and were beaten in the FA Cup semi-finals by Everton.
+They also reached a second successive Inter-Cities Fairs Cup final and this time won the trophy, beating Hungarian side Ferencváros over two legs; Leeds won the first leg 1–0, and a month later defended their lead with a 0–0 draw in Budapest.
+In 1968–69, Leeds secured the title in April after a draw with challengers Liverpool at Anfield, whose supporters congratulated Leeds.
 Leeds set a number of records including most points (67), most wins (27), fewest defeats (2), and most home points (39); a still-unbroken club record is their 34 match unbeaten run that extended into the following season.
-Leeds reinforced their front line breaking the British transfer record by signing Allan Clarke from Leicester City for £165,000.
-They targeted the treble in 1969–70 and came close to achieving this, only to fail on all three fronts in a congested close season, finishing second in the league to Everton, losing the 1970 FA Cup Final to Chelsea (after a replay), and exiting the European Cup with a semi-final defeat to Celtic.

-Having rejected an offer to manage Birmingham City, Revie chose to remain at Leeds for the 1970–71 season.
-Leeds and Arsenal both challenged for the title that season, though it would be the Gunners who would claim the league title, finishing one point ahead of Leeds after the latter lost to West Bromwich Albion following a controversial "offside" goal.
-United were also knocked out of the FA Cup by Fourth Division side Colchester United.
+Leeds United broke the British transfer record in 1969–70, by signing Leicester City centre-forward Allan Clarke for £165,000.
+Leeds targeted the treble and came close to achieving it, only to fail on all three fronts in a congested close season, finishing second in the league to Everton, losing the FA Cup final to Chelsea (after a replay), and exiting the European Cup with a semi-final defeat to Celtic.
+In 1970–71, Leeds and Arsenal both challenged for the title that season, though it would be Arsenal who would claim the league title, finishing one point ahead of Leeds after the latter lost to West Bromwich Albion following a controversial "offside" goal.
+Leeds were also knocked out of the FA Cup by Fourth Division side Colchester United.
 Leeds again found success in the Inter-Cities Fairs Cup though, beating Juventus in the final on away goals.
-Leeds again finished as runners-up in the 1971–72 season, but United did reach the 1972 FA Cup Final, lifting the trophy after a 1–0 victory over Arsenal in the final.

-In the 1972–73 season, the Whites again came close to a Treble, but they finished third in the league, losing the 1973 FA Cup Final to Second Division Sunderland 1–0 against all expectations, and reached the final of the European Cup Winners' Cup against Italian club AC Milan at the Kaftanzoglio Stadium, where they were beaten 1–0 following some controversial refereeing by Christos Michas who was later banned by UEFA for 'fixing' other matches.
-Revie was offered the managers role at Everton in the summer, but chose to remain at Leeds.
-The following season, they won the 1973–74 First Division with a five-point lead over second-placed Liverpool.
-Revie chose to take the job of England national team manager at the end of the 1973–74 season.
+In 1971–72, Leeds again finished as runners-up in the league, but did reach the FA Cup final, lifting the trophy after a win over Arsenal.
+In 1972–73, Leeds again came close to a treble, but finished third in the league, lost the FA Cup final to Second Division Sunderland against all expectations, and reached the final of the European Cup Winners' Cup against AC Milan, where they were beaten following some controversial refereeing decisions by Christos Michas who was later banned by UEFA for 'fixing' other matches.
+In 1973–74, Leeds won the title for the second time with a five-point lead over second-placed Liverpool.
+Don Revie left at the end of the season to become England manager.